Girona is a small charming city located 100 km north of Barcelona and 100 km south of Perpignan (France).

 Girona is also a renowned culinary destination.
-Home of exquisite mar i muntanya recipes -menaing literally a mixture of “sea and mountain ”-, the city hosts “El Celler de Can Roca” ranked FIRST best restaurant in the world (2015).
-Three other 3-Star Michelin restaurants like the world famous “El Bulli” (currently closed to re-open as “El Bulli Foundation”) and “Santa Pau” are less than one hour’s drive from the property.
-In the province of Girona there are 14 restaurants with Michelin stars.
+Home of exquisite mar i muntanya recipes —meaning literally a mixture of “sea and mountain”—, the city hosts “El Celler de Can Roca” ranked two times as the FIRST best restaurant in the world but you can find plenty of small great restaurants at walking distance from the property and some other 14 restaurants with Michelin stars in the province of Girona, that also hosted the world famous “El Bulli” (currently closed to re-open as “El Bulli Foundation”).

 During wintertime, a good option is to take advantage of the Pyrenees ski resorts that can be reached by car in less than two hours.
-The Girona area is also renowed as a wellness and spa destination, offering top quality thermal baths, spa and wellness centres.
+The Girona area is also renowned as a wellness andspa destination, offering top quality thermal baths, spa and wellness centres.

 Last but not least, the city of Barcelona is only at one-hour away by road or train from Girona.

 More visitor information can be found at the following links: